A Week In Los Angeles, CA, On A $65,000 Salary

 Day Seven

 8:30 a.m. — I wake up and make my man friend and myself chai tea lattes.
 We chat about plans for the day and I walk him out.
-I throw on gym clothes and head to the gym for some much-needed cardio.
+I contemplate my life a bit regarding what I'm doing with these men, but try not to think too much.
+I throw on gym clothes and head to LA Fitness for some much-needed cardio.

 11:50 a.m. — Feels good to sweat, baby!!
 I head to a Fedex near my gym to ship a painting I made for a childhood friend who lives in New Mexico.
 It's a large piece, so the shipping comes out to 35 buckaroos.
 She graciously agrees to pay for the shipping cost, as supplies and canvases add up!!
 She Venmos me and we are even, Steven.